AlexHag/Elliptic-Curves/readme.md

 $$
 \lambda= \frac{Q_y-P_y}{Q_x-P_x}
 $$

+Github is acting up here and won't show the correct equation.
+Look at the raw readme if this doesn't make sense.

 Else if $P = Q$, then $\lambda$ will be the tangent line of the point

 $$
 \lambda= \frac{3P_x^2+a}{2P_y} \; \text{ if } \; P = Q
 $$